The polytope of all $q$-rank functions: Introduction

 The concept of matroid abstracts the notion of independence in vector spaces and graphs.
 Matroids have been extended in various directions, including polymatroids~\cite{edmonds2003submodular}, valuated matroids~\cite{dress1992valuated}, and, more recently, latroids~\cite{vertigan2004latroids, gorla2025latroids} and $q$-analogues such as $q$-matroids~\cite{jurrius2018defining}, $q$-polymatroids~\cite{gorla2019rank, shiromoto2019codes}, and $\mL$-polymatroid~\cite{alfarano2023critical, byrne2023cyclic}.

 In the classical setting, let $S$ be a finite set of cardinality $n$.
-The rank function of a polymatroid is a real-valued function defined on all the subsets of $S$, which is non-decreasing, submodular, and upper bounded by the cardinality function.
-The cone of all such polymatroid rank functions has been studied in \cite{nguyen1978semimodular}, particularly to characterize its extremal rays and extremal polymatroids.
+The rank function of a polymatroid is a real-valued function defined on all subsets of $S$ that is non-decreasing, submodular, and upper bounded by the cardinality function.
+The cone of all such functions has been studied in \cite{nguyen1978semimodular}, particularly to characterize its extremal rays and extremal polymatroids.
 Further developments appear in \cite{girlich1995cone, kashiwabara2000extremality}, and analogous investigations have been conducted for supermodular functions; see \cite{grabisch2019cone}.